arielgee/Sage-Like/.misc/tasks.md

 * add `ContextAction.treeOpenNewContainerTab` in the `contextMenu.OpenPanelActions` array
 * add support to customize the sidebar context menu. add new preference `Customize sidebar context menu`
 * consider renaming `DROP_INSIDE_FOLDER_SHOW_MSG_COUNT` to `MSG_SHOW_COUNT_DROP_INSIDE_FOLDER`
+* add a new feed property to open items in reader mode in the propertiesView. this is a per-feed property and not a global preference. the feed property will be saved in the TreeFeedsData.
 ---